Every year I say it.

-My regular days are full of diapers and grocery shopping and laundry (endless laundry) and dragging kids to and from school and cooking dinner and homework time and carting kids to basketball or soccer practice and reading books and brushing teeth and tucking in and re-tucking in.
+My regular days are full of diapers and grocery shopping and laundry and dragging kids to and from school and cooking dinner and homework time and carting kids to basketball or soccer practice and reading books and brushing teeth and tucking in and re-tucking in.

 Where is my simple, fun, old-fashioned family Christmas???

 Where is my peace, love, joy, and hope???

-Why am I so very near tears???
+Why am I so very near tears????